-- (3) In order to establish a safe and healthy working environment, our company has been certified by OHSAS 18001 and TOSHMS in December 2010 to implement safety and health management, and hold regular staff training on fire prevention and regular inspection of related equipment. - 3.
-Employee Retirement System and Implementation: - (1) The Company's employee retirement method under the "Labor Pension Ordinance".
-The Company has allocated 6% of the employee's salary per month to the personal pension account of the Labour Insurance Bureau in accordance with the employee retirement method established in the Ordinance. - (2) Implementation situation: The amount of pension expenses allocated by the
+(3) In order to establish a safe and healthy working environment, our company has been certified by ISO45001:2018 in December 2019 (certification number TW005051, validation: December 6, 2019 to December 5, 2022) to implement safety and health management, and hold regular staff training on fire prevention and regular inspection of related equipment.

-Company in 2020 and 2019 is NT\$3 36,403,000 and NT\$39,784,000 respectively.

-- (3) The employee pension scheme established by the Company in accordance with the "Labor Standards Act", the payment of the employee pension is calculated based on the length of service and the average salary of one month at the time of approval of retirement.
+- 3. Employee Retirement System and Implementation: - (1) The Company's employee retirement method under the "Labor Pension Ordinance".
+The Company has allocated 6% of the employee's salary per month to the personal pension account of the Labour Insurance Bureau in accordance with the employee retirement method established in the Ordinance. - (2) Implementation situation: The amount of pension expenses allocated by the Company in 2020 and 2021 is NT\$36,403,000 and NT\$39,061,000 respectively. - (3) The employee pension scheme established by the Company in accordance with the "Labor Standards Act", the payment of the employee pension is calculated based on the length of service and the average salary of one month at the time of approval of retirement.
 Two bases are given for service years within 15 years (inclusive), and one base is given for each year of service for more than 15 years, provided that the base accumulation is limited to a maximum of 45 bases.
 In accordance with the provisions of the Labor Standards Act, the Company allocates a pension fund on a monthly basis for 3% of the total salary, which is stored in a special account in the name of the Labor Retirement Reserve Supervision Committee in a special account of the Bank of Taiwan.
-In addition, the Company estimates the balance of the aforementioned workers 'retirement reserve account before the end of each year.
-If the balance is less than the amount of the pension calculated by the estimated workers eligible for retirement in the following year, the difference will be made by the end of March of the following year. - (2) Losses suffered as a result of labour disputes in the most recent year and as of the date of publication of the annual Report, and estimated amounts and countermeasures that may occur now and in the future:
+In addition, the Company estimates the balance of the aforementioned workers ' retirement reserve account before the end of each year.
+If the balance is less than the amount of the pension calculated by the estimated workers eligible for retirement in the following year, the difference will be made by the end of March of the following year. - (2) Losses suffered as a result of labour disputes in the most recent year and as of the date of publication of the annual Report, and estimated amounts and countermeasures that may occur now and in the future :

-The Company has not had any labor disputes so far, because the Company strives to create harmonious labor relations between employers and employeesand the Company will continue to actively promote various employee welfare measures in the future, so there should not be any losses arising from labor disputes.
+The Company has not had any labor disputes so far, because the Company strives to create harmonious labor relations between employers and employees and the Company will continue to actively promote various employee welfare measures in the future, so there should not be any losses arising from labor disputes.